Parsl/parsl/docs/userguide/apps.rst

 A Bash app, like a Python app, returns an AppFuture, which can be used to obtain task status, determine when the app has completed (e.g., via `future.result()` as in the preceding code fragment), and access exceptions.
-As a Bash app can only return results via files specified via ``outputs``, ``stderr``, or ``stdout``  the value returned by the AppFuture has no meaning.
+As a Bash app can only return results via files specified via ``outputs``, ``stderr``, or ``stdout``; the value returned by the AppFuture has no meaning.

 If the Bash app exits with Unix exit code 0, then the AppFuture will complete.
-If the Bash app exits with any other code, Parsl will treat this ass a failure, and the AppFuture will instead contain an `BashExitFailure` exception.
+If the Bash app exits with any other code, Parsl will treat this as a failure, and the AppFuture will instead contain an `BashExitFailure` exception.
 The Unix exit code can be accessed through the `exitcode` attribute of that `BashExitFailure`.

 Limitations
 ^^^^^^^^^^^

-The following limitations apply to Bash apps:
+The following limitation applies to Bash apps:

-1. Environment variables are not yet supported.
+1. Environment variables are not supported.